tremor-rs/tremor-www-docs/docs/overview.md

 Contraflow has been used in other event processing systems and was designed /inventedby one of the members of the tremor core team ( in a previous life ).

-There are many other ways to handle back-pressure ( for example: those used by Spark, Storm, Hazelcast Jet, … ) but they stink in practice, so down with that sort of thing.
-Contraflow is far simpler to reason about and develop verifiable systems and code against.
+There are many other ways to handle back-pressure ( for example: those used by Spark, Storm, Hazelcast Jet, … ) but they are biasing for other nuances and tradeoffs than tremor.
+Contraflow is far simpler to reason about and develop verifiable systems and code against as a user and puts a lot of the pressure for a good solution onto the tremor project itself.
+Only time will tell which philosophy results in less pager duty!

 Although the contraflow mechanism *may* seem complex, its far simpler than back-pressure handling by almost all other reasonable mechanisms and with far fewer negative side-effects and tradeoffs.